familiarcat/temporal-wake/temporal_wake_novel.md

 “Then we learn,” Kaito said.

 “Then we decide,” Vasquez said, and no one missed that she used the plural.

 ---

+### INTERLUDE: Celestial Bloom — Orchard Walk
+#### On Soil That Remembers, Under Light That Learns

+Dr. Zara Malik held a graft in one hand and a gene map in the other.
+“We need diversity,” she told Hartmann.
+“In genomes.
+In people.
+In loves.”

+“I am too old for loves,” Hartmann said, then blushed at the lie.

+Aria joined them, boots quiet on compost.
+“Command is a triangle,” she said.
+“Duty, mercy, truth.
+Today I keep balancing toward mercy and find truth sulking in a corner.”

+“Soap opera note,” Malik said, eyes kind.
+“Your communications officer and our hydroponics lead are fighting about chore charts and kissing between arguments.”

+Aria smiled despite herself.
+“Civilization begins with dishes.
+Carl Sagan would approve.”

+“Sagan would tell you to bake them a pie,” Hartmann said.
+“He would be right.”

+They stood among trees that had never known wind until the ship taught them.
+Somewhere beyond the hull, fleets made claims.
+Inside, a young couple set a timer for irrigation and a kiss.

+---